 My trip with Talkeetna Air Taxi was one of the coolest experiences I’ve ever had while traveling.

 As its name suggests, Talkeetna Air Taxi is based out of Talkeetna, the quirky town you’ll definitely want to visit while you’re in Alaska.
-The company offers daily flights into Denali National Park and around the summits of the big peaks – check out the route map.
+The company offers daily flights into Denali National Park and around the summits of the big peaks.
 I had the pleasure of taking the Grand Denali flight to see Mt.
 McKinley (also referred to as Denali), the highest mountain in North America at 20,320 feet.